 - The school will ensure appropriate staff receive the necessary training to fulfil their role.
-School will always source training from relevant, qualified professionals. - The Headteacher and DSL is responsible for ensuring staff have appropriate training in order to support the medical needs of students. - Members of staff providing support to students with medical needs must have received necessary training as identified in the IHCP. - It is the responsibility of the relevant health carer to lead on identifying and agreeing with the school, the type and level of training required, and how this can be obtained.
+School will always source training from relevant, qualified professionals. - The Headteacher and DSL is responsible for ensuring staff have appropriate training in order to support the medical needs of pupils. - Members of staff providing support to pupils with medical needs must have received necessary training as identified in the IHCP. - It is the responsibility of the relevant health carer to lead on identifying and agreeing with the school, the type and level of training required, and how this can be obtained. - The school nurse will provide annual training when required.

-4. Provision for Students with Medical Conditions
+4. Provision for Pupils with Medical Conditions

 - Staff will be made aware of the relevant medical conditions.
-Students medical profiles, including photographs of students with serious medical conditions are posted on the safeguarding notice board in the staffroom.
-Medical information and care plans are available via linked documents on SIMS. - All staff will receive relevant training and at least 2 members of staff will receive specific training to ensure cover is always available in case of staff absence or staff turnover.

-- Supply teachers will be briefed by the member of staff responsible for cover about the needs of individual students and where appropriate will be provided with written guidance with a photo of the student on it. - Risk Assessments will be produced for individual students for educational visits, activities and holidays outside of the school day. - Individual Health Care Plans will be reviewed regularly and the implementation monitored by the Assistant Headteacher SENCo/Pastoral Manager/School Nurse.
+Pupils' medical profiles, including photographs of pupils with serious medical conditions are posted on the safeguarding notice board in the staffroom. - All staff will receive relevant training and at least 2 members of staff will receive specific training to ensure cover is always available in case of staff absence or staff turnover. - Supply teachers will be briefed by the member of staff responsible for cover about the needs of individual pupils and where appropriate will be provided with written guidance with a photo of the pupil on it. - Risk Assessments will be produced for individual pupils for educational visits, activities and holidays outside of the school day. - Individual Health Care Plans will be reviewed regularly and the implementation monitored by the Assistant Headteacher with responsibility for Pastoral Care and the School Nurse.
 Parent or carers are responsible for informing school of any changes to the plan and ensuring that the necessary medication is in date.